code10433/zain-demo/README.md

 # zain-demo
-This is my first git repository
+This is my first git repository.
+Author name - Zain